D1avidAbraham/ROS_Rover/README.md

 Give the desired Linear and angular velocity is will give back the angular distance the DC motor has to travel

-### Inverse Velocity Kinematics Equations For Tread drivetrain
+### Inverse Velocity Kinematics Equations For Tread Drivetrain

 <table>
   <tr>